Electric car charging methods

 Various methods exist for recharging the batteries of electric cars.
 Currently, the largest concern surrounding electric vehicle transportation is the total travel range available before the need to recharge.
-The longest range recorded till date was 606.2 miles, achieved by a Tesla Model 3.
+The longest range recorded to date was 606.2 miles, achieved by a Tesla Model 3.
 However, this was conducted in very controlled conditions where the car maintained a constant speed without the added drain of the air conditioning compressor.
 Typically, the battery would last for approximately 300 miles - the equivalent to three days of city commuting in warmer weather, or one day in colder weather.
 With these limitations, long-distance trips are currently unsuited for an electric car unless rapid charging stations are available on the route of the trip.

 Principles of rapid charging

 The process of discharging involves lithium ions from a positive electrode passing through a separator/electrolyte.
 The ions then transfer, via a solid electrolyte interface (SEI) and intercalate, into the negative electrode.
 The potential negative impact for rapid charging is that battery aging may be accelerated by the unstable SEI, produced by charging and discharging multiple times.

 New pulse charging has significantly improved the stability of SEI since the unnecessary chemical reaction has been reduced by new charging methods and SEI is grown via a reduction reaction.
 Thus, a battery's life cycle and efficiency has also improved in comparison to the traditional charging method.
 Also, in traditional charging method, ethylene might be produced during charging due to electrolyte (EC, mostly) reduction with lithium ions.
 Since the battery is closed, the internal pressure is contained.
 The produced ethylene will lead to overpressure inside the battery.
 Overpressure of the battery may also cause the battery to expand due to an internal temperature rise, potentially causing the battery to explode.
 By using these new composite waveform charging method, however, it can reduce the produced ethylene by suppressing the electrolyte reduction reaction.
 Therefore, giving a moderate energy for lithium ions to transfer during charging and a quick negative pulse to reduce unwanted chemical reactions, it seems to be a theoretical charging method in the future.